Nic30/hwtHls/README.md

 This library is build as a tool which lets you write code transformations and provides variety of existing ones (from LLVM/hwt) in order to build efficient code generators.

-* Powerful optimization passes form LLVM/HWT
+* Powerful optimization passes form LLVM/HWT/ABC
-* Target specification for common FPGAs
+* Target specification for common FPGAs with possiblity for user to specify any custom target
-* Integration with HWT: SystemVerilog/VHDL export, various interfaces and components, verification API
+* Integration with HWT: SystemVerilog/VHDL export, various interfaces and components, verification API, build automation

 A typical project where you would use this project is a hash table in HBM2 memory with cache.